A rechargeable AA battery supporting Qi wireless charging: Numerical simulations of magnetic coupling between transmitting and receiving coils

-To address the proposed concept feasibility, we proceed with numerical simulations and experimental studies of curved receiving coils.
+To address the feasibility of the proposed concept, we proceed with numerical simulations and experimental studies of curved receiving coils.
 In particular, we consider the effects of the coil curvature radius, its spatial separation from the transmitting coil, and its rotation along the battery axis on the WPT efficiency and magnetic field distributions.